bellaloc/HartJewelers/README.md

 - **XAMPP, WAMP, or MAMP** (depending on your OS)
   1. Install one of these PHP development environments.
-  2. Place the entire `jowenly` folder inside the `htdocs` (or equivalent) directory.
+  2. Place the entire `website` folder inside the `htdocs` (or equivalent) directory.
   3. Start Apache server from the control panel.
-  4. Access your site at `http://localhost/jowenly/index.html`.
+  4. Access your site at `http://localhost/website/index.html`.
   5. Test PHP features such as the contact form.

 ---